timopruesse/timo-pruesse/README.md

 ## About

-This is completely over-engineered and using Web Workers + WASM.
+This is completely over-engineered and using WASM + Web Workers.
 For more information about the WASM part visit the [dedicated repository](https://github.com/Chroma91/timo_pruesse_wasm_terminal).

 ---